oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/docs/rac-container/racslimimage/README.md

   Repeat the cleanup disk for each shared block device.
 In the preceding example, `/dev/oracleoci/oraclevdd` is a shared Kvm virtual block device.
 - In this example, we are going to use environment variables passed in a file called [envfile_racnodep1](withoutresponsefiles/blockdevices/envfile_racnodep1) & [envfile_racnodep2](withoutresponsefiles/blockdevices/envfile_racnodep2) and mounted to rac node containers.
 In this example, we are creating files `envfile_racnodep1` and `envfile_racnodep2` are placed under `/scratch/common_scripts/podman/rac` on container host.

-- If SELinux is enabled on machine then execute the following as well -
+- If SELinux is enabled on machine then execute the following as well-
   ```bash
   semanage fcontext -a -t container_file_t /scratch/common_scripts/podman/rac/envfile_racnodep1
   restorecon -v /scratch/common_scripts/podman/rac/envfile_racnodep1